Safemars (SAFEMARS) Price Tops $0.0000 on Top Exchanges

-Safemars (SAFEMARS) traded down 2.3% against the dollar during the 24 hour period ending at 19:00 PM ET on September 1st.
-In the last week, Safemars has traded 14.1% lower against the dollar.
-Safemars has a total market cap of $4.64 million and approximately $24,482.00 worth of Safemars was traded on exchanges in the last day.
+Safemars (SAFEMARS) traded up 0.8% against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on September 4th.
 One Safemars coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+During the last seven days, Safemars has traded down 13.1% against the dollar.
+Safemars has a market capitalization of $4.55 million and $10,529.00 worth of Safemars was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.